tsleng93/SchoolReopeningStrategies/README.md

 Underlying code, functions and visualisations are written in matlab version 2019b.

-Also contained in this The underlying model and model fitting code used in the paper "Quantifying within-school SARS-CoV-2 transmission and the impact of lateral flow testing in secondary schools in England" by Trystan Leng*, Edward M. Hill, Alex Holmes, Emma Southall, Robin N. Thompson, Michael J. Tildesley, Matt J. Keeling, and Louise Dyson is contained in the subfolder 'FittedModel'
+Also contained in this The underlying model and model fitting code used in the paper "Quantifying within-school SARS-CoV-2 transmission and the impact of lateral flow testing in secondary schools in England" by Trystan Leng*, Edward M. Hill, Alex Holmes, Emma Southall, Robin N. Thompson, Michael J. Tildesley, Matt J. Keeling, and Louise Dyson is contained in the subfolder 'FittedModel'.
+The read me file for this is included below, in the section 'ReadMe - Quantifying within-school SARS-CoV-2 transmission'.

-# Assessing the impact of secondary school reopening strategies
+# ReadMe -  Assessing the impact of secondary school reopening strategies

 ## Model functions